25+ Tips For Managing Your Memorabilia

 Capture the Story

 One of life’s tragedies is the lost link with ancestors.
-Label the pictures you keep, better still keep them in a book format, with a story, so that down the road they will be meaningful to later generations. – Carolyn Caldwell of Altered Organization
+Label the pictures you keep, better still keep them in a book format, with a story, so that down the road they will be meaningful to later generations. – Carolyn Caldwell of Caldwell Evolution

 Writing or telling someone the story behind the memory.
 Preparing to do a ritual around being able to let go and Keeping the best of the best. – Kim Tremblay of Space for You